Lisa Lichtig, MD and Mara’akame

 This means that I have assumed the responsibilities of a tradition holder of this lineage for the benefit of helping others.

 Immersed in the friendship of nature and guidance of traditional indigenous wisdom, I am compelled to dedicate time as a volunteer for a number of non-profit organizations which nourish the poverty of spirit so prevalent in our world today.
 As a leader within the Sacred Fire Community, I serve community as an initiated Firekeeper offering regular monthly fires for those longing for reconnection with heart and a sense of community.
-I am lead Neikame – The Heart of Birth Program and am a ritual leader for Young Women’s Initiation, both Lifeways experiences offered through the Sacred Fire Community.
+I lead Neikame – The Heart of Birth Program and am a ritual leader for Sacred Emergence: Initiation into Adulthood for Young Women, both Lifeways experiences offered through the Sacred Fire Community.
 Finally, I volunteer for the Blue Deer Center – helping to build meaningful relationships with donors.

 I live with and care for 30 acres of land on a beautiful knoll in rural North Carolina along with my husband, Patrick Hanaway.
 I am also the mother of two exceptional young men.